 While your monthly payments are low, you can choose to throw as much money as possible toward paying off your loans, which will lower your total balance significantly.
 You can do this because there are no prepayment penalties on student loans.

 You’ll continue to pay down your loans as much as possible.
 When your loan balance has dropped considerably again, refinance one more time.
-This time, refinance to a 5-year fixed or variable loan.
+This time, refinance to a 5-year fixed interest rate or variable loan.
 You could choose either loan type, especially if your variable rate is low enough to negate the risk.

 Refinancing ladder pros